-Osteria Trefanti, Rio Marin, Santa Croce 888, recommended by a local friend we booked for lunch and enjoyed an excellent meal, the menu specialises in fish and seafood dishes all prepared with an unusual twist.
-Excellent hospitality from Sam the owner and definitely recommended.
+Osteria Trefanti, Rio Marin, Santa Croce 888, recommended by a local friend we booked for lunch and enjoyed an excellent meal, the menu specialises in fish and seafood dishes all prepared with an unusual twist. .
 Booking is recommended particularly for dinner.

 Enoteca Ai Artisti, Fondamenta Toletta, Dorsoduro 1169, a find on our most recent visit and we enjoyed an excellent lunch here.
 The prices make this probably a place for dinner rather than lunch, the service, quality of food and atmosphere make this a place for future visits but be sure to book.